RamanandPatil/gitignore-java-gradle/README.md

 # gitignore-java-gradle
-gitignore for Java Gradle projects.(IntelliJ IDEA) This can be used with pure java projects as well.
+gitignore for Java Gradle projects(IntelliJ IDEA).
+This can be used with pure java projects as well.